NLTDevelop/instructions/FLUTTER/INTERVIEW/INTERVIEW.md

     constructor that doesn't always return a new instance.
 Instead, it can return an existing instance, an instance of a subtype, or even an instance of a completely different class.
 While named constructors offer varied initialization methods, factories provide greater control over the object creation process.
-20. principles of OOP
-    The four foundational principles of OOP are Encapsulation, Inheritance, Polymorphism, and Abstraction.
-    Encapsulation bundles data and methods operating on that data within a single unit, ensuring data integrity.
-    Inheritance allows a class to inherit properties and behaviors from another class.
-    Polymorphism permits one interface to be used for a general class of actions.
-    Abstraction hides complex implementations and exposes only the necessary functionalities.
-21. SOLID
-    SOLID is an acronym representing five design principles that ensure software is scalable, maintainable, and organized.
-They are:
-    Single Responsibility Principle: A class should have only one reason to change.
-    Open/Closed Principle: Software entities should be open for extension but closed for modification.
-    Liskov Substitution Principle: Subtypes must be substitutable for their base types.
-    Interface Segregation Principle: Clients should not be forced to depend on interfaces they don't use.
-    Dependency Inversion Principle: High-level modules should not depend on low-level ones; both should depend on abstractions
-22. Object, var, dynamic
-    Object is the root class for all Dart classes, allowing a variable to hold any type of value but requires explicit casting for most operations.
-    dynamic is a type that bypasses static type checking, offering flexibility at the cost of forgoing some compile-time checks.
-    var is a keyword used to declare a variable without specifying its type.
-Dart determines and fixes the variable's type based on its initial value at compile-time.

 23. cascade and spread operators
     The cascade operator (..) allows for performing a series of operations on a single object without breaking the chain.
 For instance: